PHONER COMMITMENT AND SCHEDULING

 2. Plan driving assignments.
 The monthly schedule specifies local (to destinations in Lexington and vicinity) and Boston drivers, and other driver preferences.
 Plan driving assignments based on time and destination.
 The names and phone numbers of the drivers you will contact appear two FISH operating days after your name on the monthly schedule.
 You may ask drivers to take more than one assignment on a given day.

 3. Call drivers.
-Between 4:00 and 6:00 pm, call drivers with their assignments.
+Call drivers before 6 p.m. with their assignments.
 Give each driver all the client’s information and remind the driver to confirm the ride with the client.
 If there’s no answer, try later or leave a voicemail with the client’s information, while making sure to tell the driver to call you back to confirm the assignment.
 Call all drivers, even if you have no assignments for them.
 Drivers may decline a driving assignment for any reason.
 The driver’s decision is final and must be respected.

 4. Leave a message with the answering service identifying the driver for each client.